The Croatia Blue Cave tourIs it worth it in 2026?

 Once inside the Blue Cave, you will be greeted by an otherworldly sight.
 The cave's interior is illuminated by sunlight passing through an underwater opening, which reflects off the limestone floor and walls, creating an ethereal blue glow.

-The main cavity of the cave is about the size of a three-car garage, and twice or three times its height.
-There will be another boat full of tourists in the cave at the same time.
-You will pause in the cave for a minute or two while your guide says a few words about its history.
 Then you’re done!
 You will go back through the tunnel, under the cave’s mouth, through the straight, and then back to your boat again.
 Once you actually get going, the whole shebang takes about 15 minutes.
-It is an interesting 15 minutes!
-But again, consider if you want to spend an entire day of your vacation and several hours of driving and waiting in line for those 15 minutes.
+It is an interesting 15 minutes, but again, it’s worth considering if you want to spend an entire day of your vacation, and several hours of driving and waiting in line, for those 15 minutes.

 Contrary to what many websites inexplicably promise, you absolutely will not swim.
 Swimming has been forbidden in the cave for years, because the number of visitors entering the cave was a threat to wildlife.
 The Blue Cave is part of the Vis Archipelago UNESCO Geopark, and it is a protected site.